OADA/oada-docs/contributing/Developer-Guidelines.md

 TC team will use the community discussion to prioritize and decide on features for each version’s targeted release date.

-Project documentation will be community-driven and hosted via the main organization [Github Wiki][oada-wiki].
+Project documentation will be community-driven and hosted via the [oada-docs][oada-docs] repository.
 Documentation is usually the primary metric by which projects are judged in the developer community, so contributions to the documentation are highly encouraged as a good way to get involved.

 The process for becoming a TC is merit-based and by invitation only.
 A developer wishing to become a TC should: